Comparative public policy for the third sector; philanthropy and nonprofits; public management

 Selected recent publications and funded research

-Routledge Companion to Philanthropy.
-London: Routledge, 2016. (co-editor and co-author with T. Jung and J. Harrow)
+Routledge Companion to Philanthropy (2016) London: Routledge. (co-editor and co-author with Tobias Jung and Jenny Harrow).

-International Trends in Government-Nonprofit Relations: Constancy, Change and Contradictions, in E. Boris and E. Steuerle (eds.)
+International Trends in Government-Nonprofit Relations: Constancy, Change and Contradictions (2016), in E. Boris and E. Steuerle (eds.)
 Nonprofits and Government: Collaboration and Conflict 3rd ed.
-Washington, DC: Urban Institute, in press. (with M. Blumberg).
+Washington, DC: Urban Institute, in press. (with Mark Blumberg).

 PANL 5002 – Policy and Legal Environment for Philanthropy and Civil Society